alexk99/the_router/conf_options.md

-# Configuration of The router
+# Configuring The router

-There are three groups of configuration options and commands of The router:
+There are three groups of configuration options and commands:

  * command line options
  * configuration file commands
- * runtime commands
+ * rcli commands

 ## Command line options
 Command line options can be modified by editing the run script /usr/local/sbin/router_run.sh.